Eyüp: A Visit to Istanbul’s Holiest Shrine

 Pilgrims in the courtyard of the shrine of Abu Ayyub al-Ansari, Eyüp

-Having served in Egypt during its Arab conquest, Abu Ayyub met his end in the earliest Muslim siege of this city, only a decade into the Umayyads’ reign.
-According to the story, his body was buried—in line with his dying wish—just outside the city walls.
+Having served in Egypt during its Arab conquest, Abu Ayyub met his end in the earliest Muslim siege of Constantinople.
+It took place just a decade into the Umayyads’ reign, in the 670s AD.
+According to the story, after his ‘martyrdom’ here, his body was buried—to grant the warrior’s dying wish—just outside the city walls.
+Through there’s next to nothing to show for it today, a monastery stood on the spot in Byzantine times.

-Some 800 years later, in 1493, when a Muslim (Ottoman) army at last broke through, among the conquering sultan’s first acts was to build a fitting tomb over the gravesite of Abu Ayyub, miraculously pinpointed with the help of a dream and marked with the planting of a sycamore.
+Some 800 years later, in 1493, when a Muslim (Ottoman) army broke through at last, among the conquering sultan’s first acts was to build a fitting türbe (tomb and shrine) over the gravesite.
+Akşemseddin, a Sufi scholar in the service of Mehmed II, was able to pinpoint the final resting place of Abu Ayyub through a dream.

 Entrance to the Shrine of Abu Ayyub al-Ansari